-Join Sean Adams for an in-depth discussion in this video Japanese design, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video Japanese design, part of Learning Graphic Design History.

 - Previous to World War II, Japan had remained…fairly isolated and traditional.…After World War II, the MacArthur Plan…revived the Japanese economy…and introduced social changes.…Modernity and technology was embraced.…By the 1960s, Japanese design reflected…an integration of Western ideas into a Japanese aesthetic.…In some instances, this was expressed with Swiss modernism.…Gan Hosoya used the Golden Section, Swiss typography…and Helvetica for a Yamaha motorcycle poster.…

 The purely Swiss approach is adapted, however,…by turning the image on the vertical,…using an aspect of Japanese writing.…From the mid-1960s to the 1970s,…a new Japanese aesthetic emerged.…It maintained ties to Swiss modernism…and a preference for neutral geometric forms.…Japanese techniques such as flattened shapes…and high contrast were combined with a connection…to mathematical proportions and minimal symbols.…